 c.
 Purchase Amount through Change Order #2: $ 339,640,000.00

-4. Upon execution of this Change Order #2, the Purchase Amount for 24LM6K-2-99 shall be increased to Three Hundred Thirty-Nine Million, Six Hundred Forty Thousand U.S. dollars ($339,640,000.00) and constitutes full compensation for the supply and delivery of the materials described herein and the Scope of Supply in accordance with the Agreement and for any and all additional materials, equipment, labor and expendables required in connection with fulfilling the terms of the Agreement and for any and all additional materials, equipment, labor and expenses required in connection with fulfilling the terms of this Change Order #2, including Seller updating its drawings as necessary to include the additional Scope of Supply hereunder.
+4. Upon execution of this Change Order #2, the Purchase Amount for 24LM6K-2-99 shall be increased to Three Hundred Thirty-Nine Million, Six Hundred Forty Thousand U.S. dollars ($339,640,000.00) and constitutes full compensation for the supply and delivery of the Equipment described herein and the Scope of Supply in accordance with the Agreement and for any and all additional materials, equipment, labor and expendables required in connection with fulfilling the terms of the Agreement and for any and all additional materials, equipment, labor and expenses required in connection with fulfilling the terms of this Change Order #2, including Seller updating its drawings as necessary to include the additional Scope of Supply hereunder.

 PART III TERMS AND CONDITIONS